mdimranictiu/mdimranictiu/README.md

 ###

 <p align="left">I’m a web developer specializing in JavaScript technologies—including React.js, Node.js, MongoDB, and Express.js.
-Recently, I’ve completed several projects using these technologies, which have honed my skills further.<br><br>I’m passionate about developing web applications that offer smooth user experiences and exceptional performance while maintaining a perfect balance between design and functionality.
+Recently, I’ve completed several projects using these technologies, which have honed my skills further.<br><br>I’m passionate about developing web applications that offer smooth user experiences and exceptional performance, while maintaining a perfect balance between design and functionality.
 Continuous learning is central to my growth as a developer, and I am always seeking new challenges to improve.</p>

 ###